My May post about Blogger Research Toolboxes is a favorite with my readers and it’s time for the 2022 list.

 Megan’s Family – There is a research toolbox icon at the top right which has multiple categories with links.

-One Rhode Island Family – If you have connections to Rhode Island, click on Diane’s Free Rhode Island Resources tab under the header photo.
+One Rhode Island Family – If you have connections to Rhode Island, click on Diane’s Free Rhode Island Resources tab under the header photo. note, though, that there have bee no new blog posts since November 2021.

 Past Presence – Linda has a wide range of resources, including Chinese Genealogy, Canada, Europe and the USA.